kmanaseryan/ngx-envconfig/README.md

 - `get(propertyName: string): any`.
 Where `propertyName` is the first level property in the corresponding config file.
 - `getEnv(): string`.
 Returns the current environment
 - `isDevMode(): boolean`.
 Return `true` if environment is development, otherwhise `false`
 - `getApi(endpoint: string): string`.
-This function will only work if you have `API_ENDPOINTS` array in cofig file, which provides the list of available API endpoints.
-Also it assumes that the there is `CORS` boolean property in config file which tells whether the HTTP requests will be done through cross origin, if it is set to `true` then will concatenate value of `HOST_API` property to the current API endpoint from `API_ENDPOINTS` array, e.g. if `"CORS": true`, then returns `http://development.server.com/api/v1/user`, otherwhise will returns  `/api/v1/user`
+This function will only work if you have `API_ENDPOINTS` object in cofig file, which provides the list of available API endpoints.
+Also it assumes that the there is `CORS` boolean property in config file which tells whether the HTTP requests will be done through cross origin, if it is set to `true` then will concatenate value of `HOST_API` property to the current API endpoint from `API_ENDPOINTS` object, e.g. if `"CORS": true`, then returns `http://development.server.com/api/v1/user`, otherwhise will returns  `/api/v1/user`